Tom Hardy (designer): IBM

-As corporate head of the IBM Design Program, Hardy directed worldwide brand-design identity operations in concert with preeminent designers Paul Rand and Richard Sapper.
-His design leadership accomplishments have been cited in notable publications, including a London Business School Case Study that documented Hardy's role in development of the first IBM ThinkPad notebook computer (1992) together with a new differentiated product personality strategy.
-This work focused on providing more innovative character to help revitalize IBM's brand image in the 1990s.
+As corporate head of the IBM Design Program, Hardy directed worldwide brand-design identity operations in concert with designers Paul Rand and Richard Sapper.
+His work has been cited in numerous publications, including a London Business School Case Study that documented Hardy's role in development of the first IBM ThinkPad notebook computer (1992) (Note: Sources on his contributions to ThinkPad:) together with a differentiated product personality strategy.
+This work focused on providing more human-centric character to help revitalize IBM's brand image in the 1990s.
+(Note: Sources on "human-centric" work:)

 Design strategist

-Later an independent consultant, Hardy's work with Samsung Electronics (1996-2003) involved creating a strategic brand-design approach of duality: "Balance of Reason and Feeling", while integrating a comprehensive design management system and innovation strategy into the corporate culture.
-His introduction of brand-design infrastructure elements that were definable, repeatable, measurable, scalable and actionable has been cited in business publications as strategic assets that resulted in a unique identity for Samsung and helped elevate the company's global brand image and brand equity value.
-Another consulting example is Hardy's work with Ford (2005) where he conducted verbal-visual perception research with target customers as a framework for design of their first crossover vehicle, the 2007 Ford Edge.
+Later an independent consultant upon retiring from IBM in 1992, Hardy's work with Samsung Electronics (1996–2003) involved creating a strategic brand-design approach of duality: "Balance of Reason and Feeling", while integrating a comprehensive design management system and innovation strategy into the corporate culture.
+His introduction of brand-design infrastructure elements that were definable, repeatable, measurable, scalable and actionable has been cited in business publications as strategic assets that resulted in an identity for Samsung that helped elevate the company's global brand image and brand equity value.
+(Note: Sources on his contributions to Samsung:)